patrykcieslak/stonefish/docs/actuators.rst

         <rm value="10.0"/>
     </rotor_dynamics>

-5. ``mechanical_pi`` mechanical model of a rotating propeller, controlled using PI controller
+1. ``mechanical_pi`` mechanical model of a rotating propeller, controlled using PI controller, input is angular velocity [rad/s].
   - ``rotor_inertia`` combined inertia of the propeller and the added intertia of the accelerated fluid
   - ``kp`` proportional gain
   - ``ki`` integral gain